Listen to the podcast

-Unbelief – The biggest culprit of them all was my inadequate faith in the LORD.
+Unbelief – The most significant culprit of them all was my weak faith in the Lord.

-Owning these moving parts in my heart were enough to motivate me to do something, which led to the following questions.
+Owning these moving parts in my heart was enough to motivate me to do something, which led to the following questions.

 If you are willing to take your soul to task by being painfully honest with yourself and God, you can move on to the next step to better health.
 Though your sin list may be different from mine, it is imperative you deal with the ruling motives of your heart because whatever they are, they do rule you.